ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 The `alg` (algorithm) Header Parameter identifies the cryptographic algorithm used to secure the JWP.
-The JWP Proof value is not valid if the `alg` value does not represent a supported algorithm or if there is not a key for use with that algorithm associated with the party that secured the content.
+The Proof value is not valid if the `alg` value does not represent a supported algorithm or if there is not a key for use with that algorithm associated with the party that secured the content.
 `alg` values should either be registered in